magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/4_maps/04_display-map-items/02_display-markers.md

 ### Polyline Type Marker

 This type of marker is designed to display a continuous line consisting of one or more connected straight-line segments.
-To use it, ensure the `MarkerRenderSettings` specifies `markerType` as `MarkerType.polyline`.
+To use it, ensure the `MarkerCollection` specifies `markerType` as `MarkerType.polyline`.
 It's important to note that markers can include multiple coordinates, which may or may not belong to the same part.
 Coordinates within the same part are connected by a polyline, which is red by default, while coordinates outside the part remain unconnected.

 For more information, see [Markers section](/guides/maps/display-map-items/display-markers).